On Hahn-Banach smoothness of $L_1$-preduals and related $w^*-w$ point of continuity of unit balls of dual spaces: Introduction

 \bdfn Let $Y$ be a subspace of a Banach space $X$. $Y$ is said to have, \bla \item \textit{property-$(U)$} if every linear functional on $Y$ has a unique norm preserving extension over $X$. \item \textit{property-$(wU)$} if every linear functional on $Y$ which attains its norm has a unique norm preserving extension over $X$. \el \edfn

 When a Banach space $X$ has property-$(U)$ ($(wU)$) in its canonical embedding into $X^{**}$, $X$ is said to be {\it Hahn-Banach smooth} ({\it weakly Hahn-Banach smooth}).
 It is well-known that both properties are hereditary, one can check related discussion in a recent article \cite{PR}.
 It is not known whether a Banach space is Hahn-Banach smooth if it is known to be weakly Hahn-Banach smooth.
 For a discrete set $\Ga$, $c_0(\Ga)$ is an example of Hahn-Banach smooth space.
-Here $c_0(\Ga)$ consists of all $\varphi:\Ga\ra\mb{R}$, such that the set $\{\ga:|\varphi (\ga)|>\e\}$ is at most finite, for $\e>0$. $K(\ell_p)$, $1<p<\iy$ are also examples of Hahn-Banach smooth spaces.
-On the other hand $c$, the space of all convergent scalar sequences, is not a Hahn-Banach smooth space.
+Here $c_0(\Ga)$ consists of all $\varphi:\Ga\ra\mb{R}$, so that the set $\{\ga:|\varphi (\ga)|>\e\}$ is at most finite, for $\e>0$. $K(\ell_p)$, $1<p<\iy$, the space of all compact operators on $\ell_p$, are also examples of Hahn-Banach smooth spaces.
+On the other hand $c$, the space of all convergent scalar sequences, $A(S)$, the scalar valued affine continuous functions defined on an infinite dimensional compact convex set $S$ are some examples which are not (weak) Hahn-Banach smooth spaces.